-• No readings - catch up and study for your final!
+No readings - catch up and study for your final!
 Please closely review your assignments for your Final Exam.

-- Participation DB, Quarter Reflection, due Tuesday 6/14 - Annotated Bibliography X, due Tuesday 6/14
+• Participation DB, Quarter Reflection, due Sunday, 3/18

 Quote of the Week: "Death is no more than passing from one room into another.
 But there's a difference for me, you know.
 Because in that other room I shall be able to see." - Helen Keller, Activist, Poet, Writer, Community Leader (1880 - 1968)